uchicago-cs/cmsc22000/website/content/syllabus.md

 * **Wednesdays**: Traditional lecture
 * **Friday**: Guest lecture from outside speaker

-Additionally, each team will have a weekly 30-minute meeting with the instructor and the team's senior developer outside of class hours.
+Additionally, each team will have a weekly 30-minute meeting with the instructor and the team's senior developer during lab hours.

 Course Contents
 ---------------